mtarking/netconf_config/README.md

 # Ansible module netconf_config

-Slight fix/tweak to the netconf_config module to all it to work with Cisco Nexus devices.
+Slight fix/tweak to the netconf_config module to allow it to work with Cisco Nexus devices.